yugabyte/yugabyte-db/docs/content/preview/develop/learn/data-modeling-ysql.md

 In YugabyteDB, data is stored as rows and columns in tables which are organized under schemas and databases.

 {{<lead link="../../../explore/ysql-language-features/databases-schemas-tables">}}
-To understand more about creating and managing tables, schemas and databases, see [Schemas and tables](../../../explore/ysql-language-features/databases-schemas-tables)
+To understand more about creating and managing tables, schemas, and databases, see [Schemas and tables](../../../explore/ysql-language-features/databases-schemas-tables).
 {{</lead>}}

-When modeling your data for YugabyteDB, you must understand the 2 [data distribution](../../../explore/going-beyond-sql/data-sharding) schemes, Hash and Range sharding in detail.
-This is very significant for designing your tables and indexes for fast retrieval and storage.
+To design your tables and indexes for fast retrieval and storage in YugabyteDB, you first need to understand the two [data distribution](../../../explore/going-beyond-sql/data-sharding) schemes, Hash and Range sharding, in detail.

-In YugabyteDB the sharding and ordering of data in the tables and indexes is governed by the primary key of the table and index respectively.
-Let us dig deeper into designing the primary keys with some examples.
+In YugabyteDB, the sharding and ordering of data in the tables and indexes is governed by the primary key of the table and index respectively.

 ## Cluster setup